pattern-lab/patternlab-node/README.md

 To run the dev version of patternlab-node, first install the pulled down repo using `npm install` and then run `grunt`.
 Right now this only creates the public/styleguide and each pattern, with or without data. `patternlab.json` is a file created for debugging purposes.
 It tells you all the secrets in tidy json.

 To have patternlab-node watch for changes to either a mustache template or scss, run `grunt watch`.
-The `Gruntfile` governs what is wactched.
+The `Gruntfile` governs what is watched.
 It should be easy to swap scss with whatever preprocessor you fancy.

 ##### Roadmap
 * Patternlab site support.
 (This is the uber cool navigation found at [demo.pattern-lab.info](http://demo.pattern-lab.info)).